- Where can students work?

 - for a law firm working on a pro bono basis

-- and for a foreign equivalent of the above
+- or for a foreign equivalent of the above

 The work may also be performed: